morrissoftware1229/DSA/README.md

 - Made an attempt on Level 1 - Problem 08.
 I still need to work on my basic data structures.
 I was trying to solve the problem perfectly the first time instead of finding a solution and iterating.
 I also didn't think to use floor division.
 - I set up a new folder to cover the basics of simple data structures.
 I'll be adding information soon related to lists and dictionaries.
 - Worked on basic functions in lists, tuples, and dicts to help implement solutions more quickly in the future.

+###### 20240527
+- Complete Level 1 - Problem 09 in 40 minutes today.
+I still have a series of small issues, but I will work them out over time.